Plott Hound vs Pointer: Complete Comparison (2026)

 Health and Lifespan Comparison

 Plott Hound has a typical lifespan of 12-14 years, while Pointer lives approximately 12-17 years.
 Health profiles differ significantly between these dogs.
-Plott Hound is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Pointer faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Plott Hound is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Pointer faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
 Plott Hound has 2 documented predispositions compared to 3 for Pointer, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health